Juventus news: Matthijs de Ligt didn't see his role as an unused substitute in Serie A opener coming | Goal.com

 Juventus defender Matthijs de Ligt has confessed to being confused by head coach Maurizio Sarri’s decision to not use him at all in the Bianconeri’s first Serie A game of the season.

-The defending Italian champions got off to a winning start in De Ligt’s absence, winning 1-0 against Parma thanks to a goal by one of them men Sarri preferred in the back line, Giorgio Chiellini.
+The defending Italian champions got off to a winning start in De Ligt’s absence, beating Parma 1-0 thanks to a goal by one of the men Sarri preferred in the back line, Giorgio Chiellini.

 De Ligt said he didn’t think he’d be a substitute but knows that displacing a centre-back pairing that he considers one of the best in the world.